Seasonal Flu Shot & TDAP Vaccine Clinics & Information

 Flu Season is here!
 According to the Centers for Disease Control seasonal influenza can start circulating as early as October and can end as late as May.
 Cochise Health & Social Services is committed to providing seasonal flu vaccinations to County residents every year.
 Our goal this year is to provide shots to those residents who were unable to receive a shot through other local resources.
 For more information on our clinics please call our Flu Shot Hotline at 432-9409 or the location in your area.

-As a continued service this year, Cochise Health & Social Services has maintained the partnership with Americares and Sanofi Pastuer to deliver a Tdap vaccination free of charge to all qualified adults in Cochise County.
-The Tdap vaccine is a combination vaccine for Tetnus, Diptheria, and Pertussis.
+As a continued service this year, Cochise Health & Social Services has maintained the partnership with Americares and Sanofi Pastuer to deliver a Tdap vaccination to all qualified adults in Cochise County.
+The Tdap vaccine is a combination vaccine for Tetanus, Diphtheria, and Pertussis.
 Each of these contagious diseases can cause serious health issues for adults, children and infants.
-If you are a parent, grandparent, child care provider, public health worker, or in any other field/job that has regular contact with children and infants we strongly encourage you to visit one of our clinics located around the County to get your free vaccination.
+If you are a parent, grandparent, child care provider, public health worker, or in any other field/job that has regular contact with children and infants we strongly encourage you to visit one of our clinics located around the County to get your vaccination.
 For more information click here to visit our TDAP webpage.

-This year Adult Flu Shots are available for $25 and the TDAP vaccine is free.
-Children’s Flu Shots are free through our Vaccines for Children Program.
+This year Adult Flu Shots are available for $25.
+Children’s Flu Shots are provided through our Vaccines for Children Program.
 We have the ability to provide vaccine to insured children and can bill your insurance.
 We accept Medicare Part B but are unable to bill the Medicare HMO and PPO plans such as Medicare Advantage at this time.
 If you have private insurance, AHCCCS, or Tri-Care, we encourage you to obtain the flu shot from your primary care physician.
-Payments can be made in the form of cash, check, money order, and in Sierra Vista only MasterCard, Discover, American Express, and Visa Debit ($2.50 service fee applies).
+Payments can be made in the form of cash, check, money order, MasterCard, Discover, American Express, and Visa (service fee applies).

 To learn more about the availability of flu shots in your area and to get adult or child shot clinic schedules please contact the clinic nearest you or click here to view the clinic schedule: